Screengrab of Prince Filiberto's televised address |

 As unlikely as it may seem today, I do believe we will see a restoration of the monarchy in Italy one day.
 However, it won’t be the disgraced House of Savoy we see restored, it will be the Royal House of Bourbon-Two Sicilies in a newly independent Regno dell Due Sicilie.
 [Cue ridicule and scorn.]

-For those of us who are traditionally minded, the Bourbons of Naples are anything but a footnote in history, they are a symbol of authority, sovereignty and justice.
-They represent a possible future in the face of the present crises that threatens the remnants of our moribund civilization.
-A return to traditional religious and aristocratic principles, embodied by There Sicilian Majesties, will be our foundation to confront globalism and the unholy secular worldview currently plaguing our society with wanton materialism and widespread apathy.
+For those of us who are traditionally minded, the Bourbons of Naples are anything but a footnote in history, they are a symbol of authority, sovereignty, and justice.
+They represent a possible future in the face of the present crises that threaten the remnants of our moribund civilization.
+A return to traditional religious and aristocratic principles, embodied by Their Sicilian Majesties, will be our foundation to confront globalism and the unholy secular worldview currently plaguing our society with wanton materialism and widespread apathy.

 Altar and Throne! is our battle cry.